Efficient Quantum Work Reservoirs at the Nanoscale: Discussion

 References \cite{gemmer2015single,gallego2016thermodynamic,alhambra2018work} develop the general framework of work extraction in single-shot thermodynamics.
 Rather than considering strict energy conservation, work extraction can be monitored via average energy conservation \cite{skrzypczyk2014work}.
 There, work extraction uses a series of transformations, arriving at the same bound when the number of transformations diverges.
 Reference \cite{alhambra2016fluctuating} considers a weighted Hamiltonian $H_{W}=\int dx x \ra{x}\la{x}$ as a work reservoir.
 With translational invariance, it derives several compact fluctuation theorems.
 This allows changes in work reservoir probability distribution, but assumes the work reservoir energy levels are unbounded.
+References \cite{halpern2016beyond,halpern2018beyond} consider the work extraction of systems that exchange both energy and particles with the environment with multi-level batteries.

-Our development here keeps the work reservoir probability distribution unchanged.
+In contrast, our development here keeps the work reservoir probability distribution unchanged.
 This follows from the entropyless assumption of work reservoirs.
 Reference \cite{lipka2021second} considers a work reservoir with lower-bounded energy levels.
 Reference \cite{aaberg2018fully} systematically explores quantum fluctuation theorems.
 Recently, in single-shot thermodynamics, there are other setups that extract work equal to the (negative) free energy difference \cite{lostaglio2015stochastic,muller2018correlating,sapienza2019correlations}.
 In this, correlations build up between catalysts and so stochastic independence of catalysts allows extracting more work from given states.